wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.4.5 =
+* Bringing back changes from 2.4.3

 = 2.4.4 =
-* Rolled back changes causing error
+* Rolled back changes from 2.4.3

+= 2.4.3 =
+* Forcing close button to appear when it is intended to be displayed

+= 2.4.2 =
+* Changed to new mobile browser detection library that is more frequently updated

 = 2.4.1 =
 * Updated mobile browser detection library